Aligorith/whiodoc/README.md

   ```
   GOOD:
   < varNameDynamicType: (int) For dynamically typed languages (e.g. Python)
-  < varNameTyped: For c-like languages
+  < varNameTyped: For c-like "explicitly-typed" languages, where the types are redundant

   BAD:
   < varName : (eFooBar) There shouldn't be a space after the variable name

   <varName:(ContextState)Everything compact like this is also really bad
   <varName: (ContextState) Better but still also bad
+  <varName : (ContextState) Nah!
+Don't do that...
+  <varName :(ContextState) Uggh!
+What is this?!
   ```

   NOTE: Whether this still applies in the case of variable-names ending in underscores